-36. Karaoke Night
+40. Karaoke Night

 Who doesn’t love a fun karaoke night out?
-Well now, you can bring all of that excitement and good-natured fun into your church hall.
-Just set up a karaoke machine (or make one of your own using the church’s projector and lyrics videos on YouTube).
+Well, now you can bring all of that excitement and good-natured fun into your church hall.
+Just set up a karaoke machine, or make one of your own using the church’s projector and lyrics videos on YouTube.

-Charge a few dollars for admission or charge per song.
+Charge a few dollars for admission, or charge per song.
 Your youth group is bound to love the chance to pretend they’re the next Beyoncé or Justin.
 This youth group fundraising idea is sure to leave people both singing and laughing.

-37. Hat Day
+41. Hat Day

 Your youth group’s members probably own at least a dozen hats.
-One beanie, one fedora, one baseball cap, one Indiana Jones wool hat.
-Etc. But they’re not allowed to wear these cool hats at school (or during the church service!).
+One beanie, one fedora, one baseball cap, one Indiana Jones wool hat, etc. But they’re not allowed to wear these cool hats at school (or during the church service!).
 They’ll jump at the opportunity to pay a dollar to wear their favorite cap on Sunday morning.

 There’s nothing more fun than seeing your members expressing themselves, all while supporting a great cause.

-38. Books for Bucks
+42. Books for Bucks

 Pick a time and place for the sale, then encourage church members to donate their old books to sell.
-Your youth might even find their next year’s summer reading requirement at this unique church fundraiser.
+Your youth might even find next year’s summer reading requirement at this unique church fundraiser.

-39. Magic Show
+43. Magic Show

 First, pick a night for the event.
 Treat the magic show as though it were a talent show and present sign-up sheets for willing participants.
 If a youth group member doesn’t want to show off their magic skills in front of a crowd, they can volunteer to be a part of the backstage crew.
-Sell tickets ahead of time and prepare to be amazed by what your youth can do!
+Sell tickets ahead of time, and prepare to be amazed by what your church’s youth can do!

-40. Worm Charming
+44. Worm Charming

 By the end of a certain amount of time (typically 20 minutes), the farmer who has “charmed” the most worms to the surface of the dirt plot without digging any of them out wins a prize.

-41. All-Night Dance Party
+45. All-Night Dance Party

 Appeal to the night owls and dancing fools alike by hosting an all-night dance party right in your church’s service hall.
 You only need to charge a few dollars a ticket in order to break even on costs and make a little extra for your church.

-Hire a DJ or master your own list of sweet tunes.
+Hire a DJ, or master your own playlist.
 All that matters is that the dancing doesn’t stop ’til morning!

-42. Sunday School Calendars
+46. Sunday School Calendars

 Get ready to get crafty!
 Your Sunday school students can craft their own calendars to sell as gifts.
 Break out the glitter, magic markers, and stickers.
-Collect your students’ artwork along with photos of the Sunday school class, and pictures of the kids at church to put together a calendar they will treasure forever.
+Collect your students’ artwork, along with photos of the Sunday school class and pictures of the kids at church, to put together a calendar they will treasure forever.

 Noisy Sunday is a fun and easy church fundraiser that can be used multiple times a year.
-It involves your Sunday school students running up and down the church aisles with half-empty cans and jars of change (making as much noise as they possibly can).
+It involves your Sunday school students running up and down the church aisles with half-empty cans and jars of change, making as much noise as they possibly can.

-44. Burrito Mile
+48. Burrito Mile

-45. Face Painting
+49. Face Painting